Small plane lands on Chicago’s busy Lake Shore Drive

-CHICAGO — A small plane made an emergency landing on Lake Shore Drive, one of the main thoroughfares through downtown Chicago, temporarily halting traffic at the beginning of evening rush hour on the roadway hugging Lake Michigan.
+CHICAGO — A small plane carrying a pilot and one passenger made an emergency landing on Lake Shore Drive, halting southbound traffic on a major Chicago thoroughfare hugging Lake Michigan.

 Authorities say no vehicles were struck when the single-engine aircraft landed during the early stages of Friday’s evening rush hour.

-Chicago Fire Department spokesman Larry Langford says the pilot reported the engine lost power and he had no choice but to land the aircraft on the southbound lanes of Lake Shore Drive.
-It wasn’t immediately known from where the aircraft took off or where it was headed.
+Chicago Fire Department spokesman Larry Langford says the pilot reported the engine lost power, forcing him to land the aircraft on the southbound lanes of Lake Shore Drive.
+The unidentified pilot flew the aircraft under a pedestrian bridge before landing south of the McCormick Place convention center.
+No one was injured.

-Aerial views broadcast by local TV did not show any damage to the two-seat aircraft.
+A city official said the Ercoupe 415-D was headed to Ohio after taking part in an air show in Kenosha, Wisconsin.

+Police and fire personnel pushed the plane onto the parkway more than an hour after it landed, reopening three of four southbound lanes to traffic backed up for miles.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.